How To Get Into Harvard Business School

 Two defining aspects of HBS’s MBA curriculum, the infamous case method and FIELD, are focused on giving students a balance of theory and practice.

-The HBS case method provides students with real or simulated business cases which they must analyze and openly debate in class.
+The HBS case method provides students with real or simulated business cases that they must analyze and openly debate in class.
 HBS’s use of the case method allows for nuanced discussions of business problems and solutions.
 This allows students to problem-solve with a variety of new perspectives and approaches, even if students are unfamiliar with the topic of focus.

 During the first year at HBS, all students are required to not only take the same core courses but also complete FIELD, a year-long program that immerses students in real-life leadership experiences to develop their interpersonal skills.
 At the end of the spring term, students go on a FIELD Global Immersion to develop a new product or service for a global partner company.